Monitors

 • Professionals needing color accuracy

-• Gamers seeking 4K resolution
+• Gamers seeking a 4K experience

 Consider Carefully